mozilla-services/autograph/tools/autograph-monitor/README.md

 Monitor runs standalone or as a lambda function.

-Three environment variables are required:
+It accepts two required environment variables:

-* AUTOGRAPH_URL is the address of the autograph endpoint
+* `AUTOGRAPH_URL` the address of the autograph endpoint
-* AUTOGRAPH_KEY is the monitoring API key
+* `AUTOGRAPH_KEY` the monitoring API key

+And additional optional environment variables:

-* AUTOGRAPH_ENV optionally sets the root of the firefox pki to a pre-defined value depending on the environment monitor is running in.
+* `AUTOGRAPH_ENV` sets the root of the Firefox PKI to a pre-defined value depending on the environment monitor is running in.
   Acceptable values are "stage" and "prod".
 When unset, this will use a default value for local development.

-With these env vars set, running monitor is as easy as:
+The variables it uses can be found in `constants.go`.

+* `AUTOGRAPH_ROOT_HASH` sets the root hash monitor to verify addon and content signature against (as used in `run-monitor-with-root-hash.sh`).

+* `AUTOGRAPH_PD_ROUTING_KEY` is an integration key for the pagerduty events v2 API.
+When present the monitor will trigger and resolve alerts for warnings like a content signature certificate expiring in 30 days.

+An example run looks like:

 ```bash
 AUTOGRAPH_URL=http://localhost:8000/ \